•

 A little history of the Rickreall Event Hall

-Built in 1926 as a High School, later became the Rickreall Grade School up until 2002-2003, when it was closed as a public school.
+Built in 1923 (according to county record) as a High School, later it became the Rickreall Grade School up until 2002-2003, when it was closed as a public school.
 The school district rented out the building to a private Church & Academy for a few years.
 Eventually the Rickreall Grade School was sold in 2009 to us, a local family in Rickreall.
-One of the reasons we purchased the old grade school, was the hopes of keeping the building a part of Rickreall's community.
+One of the reasons we purchased the old grade school, was the hopes of keeping the building as part of Rickreall's community.
 I did not want to see it wiped away from our history for just another commercial building.

-During updating and remodeling we have found doorways sealed up in a few the walls, really makes me wonder the original floor plan.
-Behind the stage was never insulated and cold.
+During updating and remodeling we have found doorways that had been sealed up in a few the walls, that really makes me wonder the original floor plan.
+Behind the stage had bare wood walls and had never been insulated so it was pretty cold in the winter.
 The wooden walls were full of signatures of past students.
 I took photos before adding insulation and drywall.
 But they are still there.
-Above the stage in the rafters were old wood framed and painted stage scene props, possibly for the Christmas pageant.
+Above the stage in the rafters were old wood framed and painted stage scene props, possibly for the beginning Christmas pageant.
 The fabric was very old and fragile, with more signatures on back.

-Owning the event hall is enjoyable for me, I like meeting new people and their families and helping out with their event.
+Owning the "Event hall" is enjoyable for me, I like meeting new people and their families and helping out with their events.
 My hopes are to create a pleasant time to remember for years to come.

 REH use to host the Rickreall Christmas Pageant every year even after we purchased the building, but sadly they have retired, it ran 75 years and was a tradition for a very long time.